 What STAGs are there?

-Who is in our STAGs?
+Who is involved in the RSPCA’s STAGs?

-Why are farmers part of the STAGs
+Why are farmers involved in the STAGs?

-What are our STAGs for?
+What are STAGs for?